bmrb-io/BMRB-API/README.md

 * `formula`: The chemical formula.
 * `inchi`: The InChI string for the compound.
-* `monoisotopic_mass`: Mono-isotopic formula mass calculated using the most abundant naturally occuring isotope for each atom.
+* `monoisotopic_mass`: Mono-isotopic formula mass calculated using the most abundant naturally occurring isotope for each atom.
 * `smiles`: The canonical SMILES string for the compound.

 #### Get assigned chemical shift list (GET)